 The qualifying procedures are designed to assess competence in clinical and research skills.
 There are several documents that the student must prepare, including a CV (standard format), research essay (500 words), theoretical orientation essay (500 words), and a clinical case analysis.
+An additional component of the qualifying procedures is the submission of an original first authored paper to a peer-reviewed journal.
 See Qualifying Procedures Packet for full description of qualifying procedures.

 Two faculty members grade each element of the clinical qualifying procedures, including the de-identified clinical case analysis, using the following marking system: 3 for outstanding, 2 for pass, 1 for borderline, and 0 for failure.
 Intermediate decimal numbers may be used.
-In order to pass on a given component, (CV, research essay, theoretical orientation essay, clinical case analysis), the student must achieve an average mark of at least 1.5.
+In order to pass on a given component (CV, research essay, theoretical orientation essay, clinical case analysis), the student must achieve an average mark of at least 1.5.
 An average mark of 2.5 or above on any of the components will earn a commendation.
-The Qualifying Research Paper Evaluation Form (found online) is used to evaluate the research paper.
+The Qualifying Research Paper Evaluation Form (found online) is used to evaluate the first-authored research paper.
 The student must receive an overall grade of 3 or higher in order to pass this component.
 Although the qualifying procedures occur in early summer for the convenience of students, it must be recognized that many faculty are not on the academic payroll during the summer and cannot be expected to grade components of the qualifying procedures during that time.
 Thus, the results are generally not available until about September 1.

 In the Department's recent experience, almost all students are able to pass their qualifying procedures.
 Occasionally a student falls short of an average mark of 1.5 in one area.
-In such a case, the student must arrange to remediate whatever portion of the qualifying procedures he or she was unable to pass before the end of the fall semester.
+In such a case, the student must arrange to remediate whatever portion of the qualifying procedures they were unable to pass before the end of the fall semester.
 The same grading system is used.
 In this case, however, the student must pass the remediating procedure in order to remain in good standing in the Clinical Program.
 Failure to pass the remediating procedure would be considered sufficient grounds for termination.